Vasar007/CardGame/README.md

 # CardGame
-Simple card game which similar to Spider Solitaire
+Simple card game which similar to Spider Solitaire.

 ## Screenshots